AnnaWilliford/SWC_Fall2019_test/Lesson1_UnixShell.md

 # Software Carpentry Workshop

 ## Lesson1: Linux Shell: Part 1
+This lesson is based on [this Software Carpentry lesson](http://swcarpentry.github.io/shell-novice/)

 ### 1. Why learn Linux?
 + Most widely used OS in research and technology